-There are potentially four novel proteins that are expressed in the genetically modified canola lines: PAT, NPTII, barnase and barstar.
+The gene modifications in this application encompass four novel proteins: PAT, NPTII, barnase and barstar, however not all of these are present in any one transformed line.
+Only some crosses of the male and female lines (Ms x Rf) may express all four proteins.
 The enzyme responsible for herbicide tolerance, PAT, is expressed in all tissues of the plant including the seeds, but at such low levels that the specific enzyme activity was not detectable.
 The NPTII marker protein is expressed only in the lines Topas 19/2, Ms1, Rf1 and Rf2 and was detected at very low levels in the leaves, but not in the seeds.
-The two novel proteins, barnase and barstar, present in the Ms and Rf lines used for hybrid production are restricted entirely to the developing anthers and are not expressed elsewhere in the plant, including the seeds.
+The two novel proteins, barnase and barstar, present in either the Ms or Rf lines used for hybrid production are restricted entirely to the developing anthers and are not expressed elsewhere in the plant, including the seeds.
 The patterns and levels of gene expression conformed to those predicted and intended by the modification process.